T7X

 6. Intellectual Property and Royalties

-Patents and Intellectual Property Rights: Innovators can tokenize patents, enabling others to invest in or license their intellectual property.
-This is especially valuable for startups and inventors who need funding but want to retain ownership of their IP.
-Tokenized patents also streamline licensing and royalty payments through smart contracts, ensuring timely payments and reducing disputes.
 Tokenizing real-world assets is reshaping industries by improving liquidity, accessibility, and transparency.
 From real estate and art to agriculture and intellectual property, tokenization allows assets to reach broader audiences, democratizing investment and introducing new revenue streams.
-Each sector finds unique applications in tokenization, whether it’s enabling fractional ownership, increasing liquidity, or securing investments.
-As tokenization gains traction, it promises to reshape traditional industries, creating a more inclusive, efficient, and dynamic investment landscape for asset owners and investors alike.
+As adoption grows, tokenization promises a more inclusive, efficient, and dynamic investment landscape for asset owners and investors alike.